amniskin/NCF-EDA-project-1/README.md

 # This is the repo for our project so far.

+##NOTE:
+So as to avoid dealing with git merging, which we don't fully understand just yet, we're going to each write to our own files, then combine them into one file toward the end.
+So please, make a file with your name in it to code in.

 ## Enjoy

 Also, if you want to have anything ignored by git, just put it in a folder named `ignore`.
 So for instance, we'll put our data in there.
 You will have to create the folder first (since git will ignore it).